akhan23wgu/burrito-run/README.md

 # /burritoruns

-/burritoruns is a slash command to organize burrito runs through slack.
+/burritorunsis a slash command to organize burritoruns runs through slack.

 Each run is created on a channel level, meaning that different channels can have separate runs simultaneously (if you have a global team, for example).